euroscipy/euroscipy_proceedings/papers/robert_cimrman/robert_cimrman.rst

 .. class:: abstract

-   SfePy (Simple Finite Elements in Python, http://sfepy.org) is a framework for solving various kinds of problems (mechanics, physics, biology, ...) described by partial differential equations in two or three space dimensions.
-It is based on a nowadays standard and well-established numerical solution technique, the finite element method.
-In the paper its enhancement with another, much more recent, numerical method, the isogeometric analysis, is presented.
-First the two methods are outlined, then the implementation is discussed and finally numerical examples are shown.
+   In the paper a recent enhancement to the open source package SfePy (Simple Finite Elements in Python, http://sfepy.org) is introduced, namely the addition of another numerical discretization scheme, the isogeometric analysis, to the original implementation based on the nowadays standard and well-established numerical solution technique, the finite element method.
+   The isogeometric removes the need of the solution domain approximation by a piece-wise polygonal domain covered by the finite element mesh, and allows approximation of unknown fields with a higher smoothness then the finite element method, which can be advantageous in many applications.
+Basic numerical examples illustrating the implementation and use of the isogeometric analysis in SfePy are shown.

 .. class:: keywords